In this article, I’ll analyze various mouthguards that protect your teeth from any contact you might experience while playing basketball.

 Many high-end mouthguards come with some sort of dental insurance.
 While that’s definitely not needed, it’s a welcome option that adds a little peace of mind to the purchase.
 When getting a new guard, watch out for any such deals to get even more forms of protection.

-I could spend all day talking about dental health in regards to basketball.
+I could spend all day talking about dental health in regard to basketball.
 However, rather than going over the different reasons why you need a mouthguard, I’ll let a dentist tell you why they’re so important.

 In my opinion, no mouthguard helps you on the court like the Sporting Smiles Custom.
 The model simply goes above and beyond by delivering an incredibly streamlined design that’s both protective and comfortable.
 It has both an excellent cushioned base as well as a custom fit.